- Course content

 CFA programme partner

 The CFA Institute, the global association of investment professionals, recognises the rigour and the relevance of the MSc Finance and has awarded this course partner status.
 CFA Programme Partner status is awarded to a select number of universities around the world whose degree courses incorporate at least 70% of the CFA Program Candidate Body of Knowledge.
-The CFA Program is the essential qualification for those wishing to pursue a career in the finance sector and the CFA Institute recognises the MSc in Banking and International Finance as strong preparation for their professional exams.
+The CFA Program is the essential qualification for those wishing to pursue a career in the finance sector and the CFA Institute recognises the MSc in Finance as strong preparation for their professional exams.

 Students successfully completing the MSc in Finance will be awarded exemptions from the following modules: